Updated Jan 15, 2019, by Ross Lustman, JD, CPA, EA

 Example 2: Foreign “Fulfillment by Amazon” service provider

 A foreign entrepreneur sells products into the US market using Amazon’s “Fulfillment by Amazon” service.
-All marketing and procurement is managed online by the non US citizen, who lives in Colombia.
+All marketing and procurement are managed online by the non-US citizen, who lives in Colombia.
 Products are ordered and shipped to Amazon’s warehouses, where Amazon employees package the products and ship to customers in the US.

 In addition, foreign owners should be aware of the LLC tax implications in their local fiscal residence jurisdictions.
-The income from the US LLC may still be taxed in the country of residency.
+The income from the US LLC may still be taxed in the country of residence.